 Americans With Disabilities Act (ADA) Compliance and Defense

 The Americans with Disabilities Act (ADA) was signed into law with a very laudable goal – to ensure that Americans who were disabled would be able to work productively by requiring employers to accommodate the employees’ disabilities as long as the accommodation did not present an undue burden for the employer.
 From that relatively modest starting point, the ADA has taken on a life of its own and has become one of the most prevalent but administratively difficult anti-discrimination laws.
 The Equal Employment Opportunity Commission (EEOC) administers the ADA and the EEOC has taken a very broad view of the ADA.
 Although the ADA was touted as a “right to work” law – promoting the rights of individuals with disabilities to work and pursue their career goals – the EEOC has expanded the ADA to require that employers give unpaid leaves of absence to disabled individuals and turned the ADA into a right “not to work” law as well.
+As such, communicating with an ADA defense attorney is often the best way to prevent litigation by ensuring that compliance is achieved.

 That expansion of the ADA has created other problems for employers because the EEOC’s expansion of the ADA has imposed additional burdens on employers beyond the obligations of the ADA itself.
 For employers who are subject to the Family and Medical Leave Act (FMLA), the situation is even more difficult.
 The FMLA requires employers with 50 or more employees in a 75 mile radius to provide 12 weeks of unpaid leave to employees who need to treat a serious medical condition.
 When the FMLA was enacted, the FMLA was promoted as an act which balanced the need for employees to take time off with the need for employers to make staffing decisions after the leave ended.
 The FMLA states that after the 12 weeks of leave expires, if an employee cannot return to work, the employer does not have to continue to hold the employee’s position open or grant additional leave, meaning that the employer can terminate the employee’s employment.
 The EEOC effectively has eliminated the right of an employer to terminate an employee’s employment after the FMLA leave expires by the EEOC’s interpretation of the ADA.
 The EEOC has taken the position that any employer who terminates an employee’s employment at the end of the 12 weeks of FMLA leave violates the ADA unless the employer gives an extra period of unpaid leave to see whether the employee can return to work.
 The EEOC has not provided guidance on the amount of additional leave an employer must give after the FMLA leave ends, so employers are left to guess as to how much additional leave needs to be given after FMLA.